Loudoun Nurturing Parenting Program

-Through the utilization of group discussions, interactive activities, and videos, parents learn several parenting principles as outlined by Dr. Stephen Bavolek:
+Through the utilization of group discussions, interactive activities, and videos, parents learn several parenting principles as outlined by nationally recognized parenting education instructor, Dr. Stephen Bavolek:

 Do parents and their children attend together?